jotavare/minishell/README.md

 ## Before Evaluation

-- [x] Check norminette for any errors
+- [ ] Check norminette for any errors.
-- [x] No segmentation fault, bus error, double free, ...
+- [ ] No segmentation fault, bus error, double free, ...
-- [x] Must compile with -Wall, -Wextra and -Werror
+- [ ] Must compile with -Wall, -Wextra and -Werror.
-- [x] Makefile must contain $(NAME), all, clean, fclean
+- [ ] Makefile must contain $(NAME), all, clean, fclean.
-- [x] If theres bonus, there must be a bonus rule and bonus files must have _bonus.c(.h)
+- [ ] If theres bonus, there must be a bonus rule on Makefile and bonus files must have _bonus.c(.h).
-- [x] You can use Libft functions and check for forbidden functions in your code
+- [ ] Check for forbidden functions in your code.

 | State | Definition |
 | :---: | :--- |